-A comparison of the latitudinal-dependent IVT thresholds of the RCA simulations with those derived from ERAI is shown in Figure 2a.
+A comparison of the latitudinal-dependent IVT thresholds of the RCA simulations with those derived 315 from ERAI is shown in Figure 2a.
 As expected, the RCA-ERAI (triangles in Fig. 2a) hindcast simulation was closest to the ERAI reanalysis (filled squares).
 Notable discrepancies between the two data sets occurred at latitudes 40°N and 35°N. Due to the rotated grid of the RCA, the positions 35°N and 40°N at 10°W were closest to the western lateral boundary of the RCA (Fig. 1).
-The discrepancies most likely stem from known issues with lateral boundary coupling, as occurs in limited area models with one-way coupling to the global models (e.g., Davies, 2013; Chikhar and Gauthier 2017).
+The discrepancies most likely stem from known issues with lateral boundary coupling, as occurs in limited

+- 320 area models with one-way coupling to the global models (e.g., Davies, 2013; Chikhar and Gauthier 2017).
 Moreover, the southern model boundary at 35°N lies in the transition zone between dry air masses from the subtropics and the wet air masses of the westerlies.
 In this transition zone, large gradients in moisture content over short distances can be expected.
-Consequently, small differences in the mean position of the transition zone can cause large differences in the local moisture content.

-The pronounced differences that characterize the different RCA historical simulations (Fig. 2a) reflect the different climates derived from the parent global models at the lateral boundary.
+Consequently, small differences in the mean position of the transition zone can cause large differences in the local moisture content. - 325 The pronounced differences that characterize the different RCA historical simulations (Fig. 2a) reflect the different climates derived from the parent global models at the lateral boundary.
 First, the parent global models differ in their thermodynamic equilibrium states, such that both the air temperatures and the moisture loads at the lateral boundary of the RCA differ as well.
-As a result, the large-scale atmospheric circulation also differs among the global models (e.g., Brands, 2021), as the equator to pole temperature gradients are likewise different (Harvey et al., 2014).
+As a result, the large-scale atmospheric circulation also differs among the global models (e.g., Brands, 2021), as the equator-to- - 330 pole temperature gradients are likewise different (Harvey et al., 2014).
 This further influences the meridional position of the westerlies in the respective models.
-For example, the maximum moisture transports are located around 50°N in RCA-HAD, RCA-CAN, and RCA-MIROC but at 45°N in the other historical runs.

-There was no evidence of a linear relationship between climate warming and the and the increase in IVT thresholds (Fig. 2b).
+For example, the maximum moisture transports are located around 50°N in RCA-HAD, RCA-CAN, and RCA-MIROC but at 45°N in the other historical runs. - There was no evidence of a linear relationship between climate warming-and the and the increase in IVT thresholds (Fig. 2b).
 For example, in RCA-HAD the IVT at 35°N in the low and moderate warming scenarios (RCP2.6 and RCP4.5) increased by ~10% and ~15%, respectively (Fig. 2b).
 In the strongest warming scenario (RCP8.5), however, the IVT decreased by ~5%.
 This suggests that, over the long term, dynamic changes influence the IVT.
+Also decadal variations in wind components_and_specific humidity have to be considered in this context (Thandlam et al., 2021).

-3.21 General statistics
+340 3.2 General statistics